forlilab/Ringtail/docs/source/cmdline.rst

 By default (for DLGs), Ringtail will store the best-scored (lowest energy) binding pose from the first 3 pose clusters in the DLG.
 For Vina, Ringtail will store the 3 best poses.
 Additional settings for writing to the database include how to handle the number of poses docked (``--max_poses``, or ``--store_all_poses`` which will overwrite the former).

 ADGPU is capable of performing interaction analysis at runtime, with these results being stored in the database if present.
-If interaction analysis is not present in the input file (including Vina PDBQTs), it may be added by Ringtail with the ``--add_interactions`` option. **This adds a signifcant increase to the total database write time.** Distance cutoffs for the interactions are specified with the ``--interaction_cutoffs`` option.
-Adding interactions requires that the receptor PDBQT be provided as an input by the user with the ``--receptor_file`` option.
+If interaction analysis is not present in the input file (including Vina PDBQTs), it will by default be added by Ringtail during data parsing, unless the user specifies not to using ``--no_interactions`` option. **This will signifcantly decrease the total database write time.** By default, the cutoff distance for being considered an interaction is 3.7 å for hydrogen bonds and 4.0å for van der Waals interactions.
+If the user would like to calculate interactions for vina results with other distance cutoffs, the option ``--interaction_cutoffs`` can be used.
+To be able to add interactions it is important that the ``--receptor_file`` is provided during database write (or that the receptor has already been saved explicitly in the database).

 The ``--interaction_tolerance`` option also allows the user to give more leeway for poses to pass given interaction filters.
 With this option, the interactions from poses within *c* angstrom RMSD of a cluster's top pose will be appended to the interactions for that top pose.
 The theory behind this is that this gives some sense of the "fuzziness" of a given binding pose, allowing the user to filter for interactions that may not be present for the top pose specifically, but could be easily accessible to it.
 When used as a flag, the ``--interaction_tolerance`` default is 0.8 angstroms.
 The user may also specify their own cutoff.
 This option is intended for use with DLGs from AD-GPU, which clusters output poses based on RMSD.